How many people could work-from-home

 - Administrative support

-- Half of sales jobs (assuming that half were non-retail)
+- Half of the sales jobs (assuming that half were non-retail)

 The researchers at the time excluded management positions altogether, assuming (incorrectly) that “managers could not work from home.
 The pandemic and the current data proved that wrong.

 Global Workplace Analytics first repeated the Matthews and Williams approach to estimating how many people could work from home in 2011 (using 2010 BLS numbers) and has repeated the process every year since.